Xooa/xooa-starters/README.md

 # xooa-starters
-Starter codes for the different blockchains and different languages.
+Starter codes for Hyperledger Fabric and Ethereum blockchains using respective languages. i.e. nodejs,golang and java for Hyperledger Fabric and solidifty for Ethereum.

 You can quickly get started developing your blockchain applications with starter codes available in zip files.
 You can use command line tool [xooa-cli](https://www.npmjs.com/package/xooa-cli) to generate your starter repository and to deploy and test on Xooa blockchain network.